 Modifications or programs used to modify the file

-Structural metadata defines how the data should be categorised to fit into a more extensive system of other objects or information sets.
-Therefore structural metadata represents what the fields mean, so there can be a relationship established between many files so that they can be organised and used accordingly.
+Structural metadata defines how the data should be categorized to fit into a more extensive system of other objects or information sets.
+Therefore, structural metadata represents what the fields mean, so there can be a relationship established between many files to organize them and use them accordingly.

-Finally, there is administrative metadata; this is information about the history of the data or object.
-Like, owners, rights, licences and permissions, this is particularly helpful for information management.
+This is information about the history of the data or object, such as owners, rights, licenses and permissions, which is particularly helpful for information management.

-Now that we have briefed you on what metadata is and its various forms, are you ready to get your detective hat on and magnifying glass out?
+Now that we have briefed you on what metadata is and its various forms, are you ready to get your detective hat and magnifying glass out?
 Because there's an even more specific field of use: forensic metadata.
-Think of electronic evidence or the bread crumbs that lead to the main culprit or suspect!
-Forensic metadata has been a global topic in various investigations as the key to cracking a case as vital information could be hidden in a tiny file that reveals something major!
+Think of electronic evidence or the bread crumbs that lead to the main culprit or suspect; forensic metadata has the key to cracking a case in various investigations because vital information can be hidden in a tiny file and reveals something major.

 Forensic metadata in use

-So pretty much, metadata allows digital or computer forensic investigators to understand the "traces" and the history of an electronic file.
-These digital traces are fragile and need to be properly preserved.
-Think of it like real physical evidence at a crime scene and the level of care required, so there isn't cross-contamination, missed clues, or tampering with evidence. metadata must be treated in the same way.
+Metadata allows digital or computer forensic investigators to understand the steps and history of an electronic file; these digital traces are fragile and need to be properly preserved.
+Think of it like real physical evidence at a crime scene and the level of care required to avoid cross-contamination, missed clues, or tampering with evidence.
+Metadata must be treated in the same way.

 Here are examples of some metadata that may be of interest to a criminal investigation:

-History of executions, failures, number of writes and reads of records, etc.
+History of executions, failures, number of writes and reads of records

-We like to take inspiration from Hany Farid, a forensic and computer scientist known as the “Sherlock Holmes of the Instagram era".
-Journalists, courts, intelligence agencies and the FBI come to him to sort real images from fake ones, as now it's becoming more and more impossible to tell the difference.
-He states that "the ability to manipulate digital content has accelerated".
-This acceleration could present a real public threat as public figures can even fall victim to "deep fake" videos or photos.
+We like to take inspiration from Hany Farid, a forensic and computer scientist known as the “Sherlock Holmes of the Instagram era.”
+Journalists, courts, intelligence agencies, and the FBI come to him to sort real images from fake ones, as it's becoming increasingly difficult to tell the difference.
+He states that "the ability to manipulate digital content has accelerated." and this acceleration could present a real public threat as public figures can even fall victim to "deep fake" videos or photos.
 He is striving to carry out his work in many ways, using various new tools, but one initial clue that indicates that an image may have been falsified is the number of times the image has been saved or compressed.
-Therefore, metadata helps unlock insights into whether the image has been manipulated or not, and that is just the beginning!
+Therefore, metadata helps unlock insights into whether the image has been manipulated or not–and this is just the beginning.

 As you can probably tell, cybersecurity is a huge topic with lots of ground to cover.
-If you wanna keep on learning more check out our cybersecurity bootcamp, which you can take either in-person or online and choose from full-time or part-time options.
+If you wanna keep on learning more, check out our cybersecurity bootcamp, which you can take either in-person or online and choose from full-time or part-time options.